 Your American flag is made in America, right?

 Look for flag manufacturers that are members of the Flag Manufacturers Association of America which established the “Certified Made in the U.S.A” certification program of American Flags.
 According to the FMAA website, ” ‘Certified Made in the U.S.A. ‘ certifies that your American flag has been made in the U.S. of materials that are domestic in origin and that all processes in every step of its manufacture were completed in U.S. facilities with U.S. labor”.

-We have found many American made flag makers and some harder to find flag hardware and put them all in our source list of made in USA American flags and flag hardware.
-Did we miss a company?
-Let us know in the comments below.
+We have found many American made flag makers and some harder to find flag hardware and put them all in our source list of Made in USA American Flags and Flag Accessories.

 SUPPORT AMERICAN MADE.
 THESE POSTS HAVE TIPS THAT WILL HELP YOU DO JUST THAT.